jaimetur/PhotoMigrator/help/5-immich-photos.md

   ```
   With this example, the Tool will connect to your Immich Photos account and will remove all Albums whose name contains a date like this ("2023-08-15 - Vacation photos"), including all the assets contained on them, because we are using the complementary flag.

+> [!CAUTION]
+> This process is irreversible and will remove all the Albums (and optionally also all the assets included) whose name matches with the provided pattern from your Immich Photos account.
+Use it if you are completelly sure of what you are doing.

 ## <span style="color:blue">Remove Empty Albums from Immich Photos:</span>
 - **From:** v3.0.0